 - ¼ cup toasted rice powder

-- 1-3 tablespoon dried chili flakes (as needed)
+- 1-3 tablespoons dried chili flakes (as needed)

 Instructions